-DIVISADERO explores the conflict between a widowed publisher and her mother-in-law over the legacy of their late wife and daughter (respectively).
-Each one wishes to publicly highlight one facet of the writer’s identity, and bury the others.
-Between the two great loves of the late writer’s life… who has the right to tell her story?
+When a widowed publisher and her mother-in-law battle over the legacy of their late wife and daughter (respectively), each one wishes to publicly highlight one facet of the writer’s identity, and bury the others.
+Between the two great loves of the late writer’s life, who has the right to tell her story?

 Save to Reading List